 Click Here for tab for Margaritaville By Jimmy Buffet

-For this song, you will be playing a bassline that jumps between your lowest three strings, and in between that bassline, you’ll be strumming some chords on the higher strings.
-It sounds complicated but once you get the feel for the song down it will become very easy and natural to play.
-But it’s a great opportunity to learn a piece where your single acoustic guitar takes on the role of multiple instruments to create more of a full band feel.
+For this song, you will be playing a bassline that jumps between your lowest three strings.
+In between that bassline, you’ll be strumming some chords on the higher strings.
+It sounds complicated, but once you get the feel for the song down, it will become very easy and natural to play.
+It’s a great opportunity to learn a piece where your single acoustic guitar takes on the role of multiple instruments to create more of a full-band feel.

 Mrs. Robinson by Simon & Garfunkel